 an oatmeal bar filled with a ribbon of soft gooey chocolate these chocolate oatmeal bars are amazing and always a huge hit.
 I've never had a pan lost longer than half a day!

 - 1 C butter softened

 - 2 1/2 C all-purpose flour

 - 1 tsp salt

 - 14 oz sweetened condensed milk

 - 1 Tbsp butter

 - 1 C chopped pecans

-Take the last 1/3rd of the dough and sprinkle it over the chocolate (or I press small section of it flat in my fingers then lay it onto the chocolate)
+Take the last 1/3rd of the dough and break it up, press a small section of it flat and lay it onto the chocolate layer

 - Bake 20-25 mins until the top starts to turn golden